FDF Outdoor Center Sletten

-The FDF Outdoor Center Sletten (Danish: "FDF Friluftscenter Sletten", short: "Sletten") is an outdoor center with a large camping area in Denmark.
-It belongs to the Danish youth organization FDF.
+The FDF Outdoor Center Sletten (Danish: "FDF Friluftscenter Sletten", short: "Sletten") (English: "The Plains") is an outdoor center with a large camping area in Denmark.
+It belongs to the Danish youth organization FDF (Volunteer Boys and Girls Union).

 Activities

 The outdoor center is used for various recreational and educational activities.
 Each Easter and Autumn, FDF hosts annual training courses for young FDF leaders (aged 15–18 years) as well as the FDF National Camp every five years.
+The area is also regularly rented by schools and other youth organisations, particularly Scouting organisations.

 Facilities

 The area encompasses 225 acres of varied landscape.

 The facilities of the center include: